Frequently Asked Questions

 Will my personal information in myColorado be compromised if my phone is lost or stolen?

 Like any app, you should protect it with your phone’s biometric features, such as a thumbprint or facial recognition.
 These features are enabled by default in myColorado based on what you have already set up on your phone.
-Enabling thumbprint or facial recognition will help ensure that no one except you will be able to login to the app and access your information.
+Enabling thumbprint or facial recognition will help ensure that no one except you will be able to sign in to the app and access your information.

 Is there a way to protect my personal information that is not needed for identity verification?